-The application of these orientation values is described in detail in the News Content Characteristics section of the NewsML-G2 Specification document.
+The application of these orientation values is described in detail in the News Content Characteristics section of the NewsML-G2 Specification.
+(This can be downloaded by visiting https://iptc.org/standards/ and following the link to NewsML-G2.)

 The example picture above has an orientation value of 1: